 A diamond grading report (or more commonly known as a certificate) describes the quality and characteristics of a diamond.
 More importantly, an independent and reliable certification provides you with an assurance that the diamond has been accurately graded without bias from the seller.

-However, the problem here is that each laboratory has its own methodology and standards of grading diamonds.
+The problem here is that each laboratory has its own methodology and standards for grading diamonds.
 Since there’s no organization or government body that oversees or regulates the grading standards used, it makes it very difficult for consumers to separate the reputable labs from the shady ones.

 In today’s article, we will focus on a grading lab called Gemological Science Institution (GSI) and review some of the services they offer.
 We will also take a look at GSI diamond reports which are often found at large chain stores to see if they are any good.

 GSI lab is a recently established and independent laboratory that offers gemstone identification, appraisals and diamond grading services.
 Their head office of GSI is located in New York City and they have global operations spanning across 7 countries: the United States, India, Dubai, Israel, Belgium, Hong Kong, and Botswana.

 Unlike the majority of other geological labs that offer a similar suite of services and remain in obscurity, GSI built their businesses around some of the largest retail chains in the US like Jared and Zales.
 And that’s how many consumers get to know about the name of GSI lab.

 GSI offers a variety of report formats for diamond jewelry such as the Full Diamond Examination (FDX) report, Special Diamond Examination Report (SDX), Intermediate Diamond Examination Report (IDX) and the Modified Diamond Examination Report (MDX).